How Much Does a New Roof Cost?

 To get a ballpark figure for your home, you can multiply its square footage by $4.35 to get a lower-end estimate, or multiply it by $11 to get a high-end estimate.

-Most homes in Maryland have roofs that are between 2,000 and 4,000 square feet.
-For this size range, the total cost of a roof replacement can range from $5,000 to $80,000.
+Most homes in Maryland have roofs that are between 2,000 and 3,000 square feet.
+For this size range, the total cost of a roof replacement usually ranges from $10,000 to $21,000.
 This range is so wide because of other factors like materials and roof complexity.

 The average cost per square foot for a roof replacement can range from $2.50 to $20, depending on the complexity and the materials used.